 Register two point clouds using phase correlation

-computes the rigid transformation that registers the moving point cloud,
+computes the rigid transformation that registers the moving point cloud

 tform = pcregistercorr(

-moving, to the fixed point cloud,
+moving, to the fixed point cloud

-fixed using a phase correlation algorithm.
+fixed, using an image-based phase correlation

 The function performs registration by first converting both point clouds to a 2-D occupancy grid in the X-Y plane with center at the origin (0,0,0).
 The occupancy of each grid cell is determined using the Z-coordinate values of points within the grid.

 specifies options using one or more name-value arguments in addition to any